 Even if your child is not clearly communicating with you, he or she registers everything.
 Your child feels what you’re feeling, notices the expressions on your face and in your body language.
 Do your best to communicate and demonstrate love, acceptance, encouragement, and above all – permission for them to be who and how they are being in that moment.

-You may need to request something many times before your child responds to what you’re asking.
+You may need to challenge many times before your child responds to what you’re asking.
 That’s okay.
 Be determined.
-Even when your child doesn’t respond to a request, please know that you’re laying a foundation for future success, or with the next person who interacts with them.
+Even when your child doesn’t respond to a challenge, please know that you’re laying a foundation for future success, or with the next person who interacts with them.

 For some children, language development is a process, like a complicated dance they’re learning.
 They might not learn by simply being told how the dance is performed, or even by being shown the dance.
 They need to practice engaging in the dance with their dance partner.